What is Liquidity Risk?

 - Inability to meet short-term debt due to exceptional losses or damages during Operations.

-- Unable to meet proper funding within a specific time-frame.
-In most of the Startup funding based Companies, there is a risk of break-even.
-Thus, if the Business does not get the next funding, then there can be a possibility of Liquidity risk.
+- Unable to meet proper funding within a specific time frame.
+In most Startup funding-based Companies, there is a risk of break-even.
+Thus, if the Business does not get the next funding, there can be a possibility of Liquidity risk.

-- The rise of material causes rises in manufacturing expense for the concern.
-For example, liquidity risk can rise in commodity prices is not welcome for the business, which is manufacturing Auto Ancillaries.
+- The rise of material causes rises in manufacturing expenses for the concern.
+For example, liquidity risk can rise in commodity prices are not welcome for the business, manufacturing Auto Ancillaries.

 For example, if we analyze the financial ratios of Suprajit Engineering Ltd., we would find the followings: